Smartling/SmartlingHelp/_faqs/what-happens-when-i-change-my-content.md

 Depending on your Authorization settings, new strings will either be added to your Authorization queue or will be authorized into the nearest workflow.
 Once your strings have been published or pre-published, new translations will begin displaying on your translated sites.

 Note that on the GDN, source content is served when translations are unavailable, so translation lag time can cause a mix of translated and source content to appear on your page.
-Consider implementing [Caching]() to manage this.
+Consider implementing [Caching](){: .cc-active} to manage this.